MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-interception-defense.md

 ## What is an interception attack?

-An adversary-in-the-middle (AITM) attack intends to modify the network communication between a client and server, allowing a threat actor to intercept traffic, this is known as interception.
+An adversary-in-the-middle (AITM) attack intends to modify the network communication between a client and server, allowing a threat actor to intercept traffic.
 After interception, a malicious actor may have the ability to spoof, tamper, disclose, or deny access to your organizations data or account credentials.

 Many organizations rely on SMB to share files between users and to support other applications or technologies like Active Directory Domain Services.
 With such broad adoption, SMB is both a popular target for attackers and has the potential for business-wide impact.

-For example, an intercept attack might be for industrial or state-level espionage, extortion, or finding sensitive security data stored in files.
+For example, an AITM attack might be used for industrial or state-level espionage, extortion, or finding sensitive security data stored in files.
 It could also be used as part of a wider attack to enable the attacker to move laterally within your network or to target multiple endpoints.